olets/zsh-abbr/README.md

 % gcm[Enter] # expands and accepts git checkout master
 ```

-`add` is the default option, and does not need to be explicit:
+`add` is the default command, and does not need to be explicit:

 ```shell
 % abbr gco='git checkout'